The Masked Avengers' prank on Sarah Palin: Conversation

 Finally, on November 1, the Masked Avengers were able to talk to Palin.
-The call began with Trudel, who claimed to be an aide to Sarkozy named "Frank l’ouvrier", talking to an assistant to Palin who identifies herself as "Lexi".
+The call began with Trudel, who claimed to be an aide to Sarkozy named Franck Louvrier, talking to an assistant to Palin who identifies herself as "Lexi".
 Lexi puts Palin on the line, who says "hello" only to realize that Trudel is still on the other line.
 Trudel tells Palin to hold on for a moment while he gives the phone to Sarkozy, who is really Audette.
 Palin can be heard talking to someone in the room about when to hand Palin the phone.
 Audette then begins to speak and a somewhat extended conversation ensues.

 After Audette reveals that the call was a prank by CKOI in Montreal, Palin leaves the phone and can be heard in the background telling her aides that the call was "just a radio station prank".
 Audette is still on the line and jokes that "if one voice can change the world for Obama, one Viagra can change the world for McCain."
 One of Palin's assistants picks up the phone and says "I’m sorry, I have to let you go.
 Thank you."